cppwarrior1/Multiboot2-Grub-x86-OS-Template/README.md

 # Multiboot2-Grub-x86-OS-Template
-this is just a simple x86 os
+This is just a simple x86 os template with grub + multiboot2, it uses ELF.